Mastro-Gibbs/pico-weather/README.md

 Clone the repository and copy it as is to your RPi Pico and launch the "main.py" file.

 # Future updates
-I'll upload a circuit diagram.\n
+I'll upload a circuit diagram.
 I'll document the code.
 Maybe I'll add new features.